Rudolph Valentino: Acting

-Displeased with playing "heavies", Valentino briefly entertained the idea of returning to New York permanently.
+Displeased with playing "heavies," Valentino briefly entertained the idea of returning to New York permanently.
 He returned for a visit in 1917, staying with friends in Greenwich Village, eventually settling in Bayside, Queens.
 There he met Paul Ivano, who would greatly help his career.

 While traveling to Palm Springs, California, to film Stolen Moments, Valentino read the novel The Four Horsemen of the Apocalypse by Vicente Blasco Ibáñez.
 Seeking out a trade paper, he discovered that Metro had bought the film rights to the story.
-In New York, he sought out Metro's office, only to find June Mathis had been trying to find him.
+In New York, he sought out Metro's office, only to discover that June Mathis had been trying to find him.
 She cast him in the role of Julio Desnoyers.
 For the director, Mathis had chosen Rex Ingram, with whom Valentino did not get along, leading Mathis to play the role of peacekeeper between the two.

 The Four Horsemen of the Apocalypse was released in 1921 and became a commercial and critical success.
 It was one of the first films to make $1,000,000 at the box office, the sixth-highest grossing silent film ever.

 Metro Pictures seemed unwilling to acknowledge that it had made a star.
-Most likely due to Rex Ingram's lack of faith in him, the studio refused to give him a raise beyond the $350 a week he had made for Four Horsemen.
+Most likely due to Rex Ingram's lack of faith in Valentino, the studio refused to give him a raise beyond the $350 a week he had made for Four Horsemen.
 For his follow-up film, they forced him into a bit part in a B-film called Uncharted Seas.
 On this film, Valentino met his second wife, Natacha Rambova.
 That same year, Valentino's legal wife, Jean Acker, successfully sued for divorce.

 Rambova, Mathis, Ivano, and Valentino began work on the Alla Nazimova film Camille.
 Valentino was cast in the role of Armand, Nazimova's love interest.
 The film, mostly under the control of Rambova and Nazimova, was considered too avant garde by critics and the public.

 Valentino's final film for Metro was the Mathis-penned The Conquering Power.
 The film received critical acclaim and did well at the box office.
 After the film's release, Valentino made a trip to New York, where he met with several French producers.
 Yearning for Europe, better pay, and more respect, Valentino returned and promptly quit Metro.